Mure language: Vocabulary

+Sample texts

 Mure is attested only by a few surviving texts of the Lord's Prayer, Hail Mary, and Nicene Creed.
 The texts have been analyzed by Georges de Crequi-Montfort and Paul Rivet (1913).
 There are also sporadic mentions of the Mure language by Lorenzo Hervás y Panduro (1800: 251) and Cosme Bueno (1770).

 The texts below are reproduced from Teza (1868).
 Interlinear analyses are adapted from de Crequi-Montfort & Rivet (1913), with the original French glossing also included.